 Chronic pain signs develop slowly and are easy to miss:

-Research from Banfield Pet Hospital’s 2023 State of Pet Health report found arthritis present in approximately 20% of dogs over age seven, but many cases go undiagnosed until the dog is visibly lame.
+Arthritis affects a substantial portion of older dogs, but many cases go undiagnosed until the dog is visibly lame.
 One of the most commonly missed signs is simple activity reduction that owners attribute to aging.
 A seven-year-old dog who “doesn’t run anymore” isn’t necessarily old — they might have arthritis that’s been progressing for years.

 I fostered a ten-year-old German Shepherd mix who played fetch daily, walked without limping, and showed no obvious signs of distress.
 Her intake paperwork mentioned she’d “slowed down a bit.”
 When the rescue’s vet did her exam, imaging revealed severe hip dysplasia and moderate arthritis in both elbows.
 She’d been in significant pain for months, possibly years.
 Once she started pain management, her personality changed — she was more playful, more relaxed, more willing to be touched.
 We’d all missed it because she never complained.